ericleasemorgan/text-analysis-htrc/README.md

     2. Save the interesting items to a collection.

-    3. Download teh collection's metadata to your local computer.
+    3. Download the collection's metadata to your local computer.

     4. Upload the metadata into a HathiTrust Research Center "workset"

-    5. Use the EF Rsync Script Generator algorithm to create and rsync.sh file.
+    5. Use the EF Rsync Script Generator algorithm to create an rsync file from the workset.

-    6. Download the rsync.sh file to yoru local computer.
+    6. Download the rsync file to your local computer.

-    7. Using an identifiable name, upload the rsync.sh file to text-analysis-htrc/etc.
+    7. Using an identifiable name, upload the rsync file to the text-analysis-htrc/etc directory.

     8. Build your collection: